KietzmannLab/EfficientRemapping/README.md

 ### Training

-- The model can be trained by calling "src/train_models.py"
+- The model can be trained by calling "src/train_models.py".
+Changing the parameters enables training variations in architecture and loss.

 - Make sure to adjust the dataset path in "src/train_models.py"

 - The path for the saved model can be adjusted in the function "save" in "src/ModelState.py"

+- Calling the script "src/train_temporal_stability.py" trains the model trained for temporal stability

 ### Evaluation